cayllahe/hgbcode/docs/index.md

 Hierarchical image segmentation provides region-oriented scale-spaces: sets of image segmentations at different detail levels in which the segmentations at finer levels are nested with respect to those at coarser levels.
-This is the code for Hierarchical Graph Based Segmentation from a non Increasing Edge Observation Attribute.
-[Article](https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14).
+This is the code for Hierarchical Graph Based Segmentation from a non Increasing Edge Observation Attribute <a href="https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14" target="_blank"> [Cayllahua-et-al, 2019] </a>.

 ### Authors
 <style>